 Skip to main content

 A territory in Starbridge controls which buyers a user sees signals for — in their feed, their email digest, and across bridges.
 Every user should have a territory that reflects their book of business.
+Once a territory is set, Starbridge filters every view to that user’s accounts by default.
+Their feed surfaces signals only from buyers in thier territory.
+Their email digest covers only their accounts.
+When they open a bridge, results are scoped to their territory.
+Reps can research or ask questions about any buyer, regardless of their territory — but the default keeps the noise out so reps start every session focused on what matters to them.
 There are two ways to set up territories in Starbridge, and they’re not mutually exclusive.
 Most organizations use one or both depending on the role.

 The two approaches

-Starbridge reads account ownership directly from your CRM and automatically maintains a territory for each rep. When accounts are reassigned in your CRM, territories in Starbridge update automatically overnight.
+Starbridge reads account ownership directly from your CRM accounts and automatically maintains a territory for each rep. When accounts are reassigned in your CRM, territories in Starbridge update automatically overnight.
 Use this when a user’s territory is defined by who owns an account in the CRM — for example, an Account Owner, BDR Owner, or SDR Account Owner field on the account object.
 This is the right approach any time territory = “accounts where this person is listed as the owner.”
 This approach requires account matching (linking your CRM accounts to Starbridge buyers) and user matching (linking your CRM users to Starbridge users) before territories can be generated.
-See Matching CRM Accounts to Starbridge Buyers and Setting Up CRM-Synced Territories for setup details.
+See Account matching and CRM-synced territories for setup details.

 Buyer list territories

-A buyer list is any manually defined set of Starbridge buyers — built with filters, uploaded from a CSV, or imported from a CRM export.
-You assign the list to a user as their territory.
+Assign a buyer list to a user as their territory.
 Use this when a user’s territory is best described as “a specific list of accounts” rather than “accounts assigned to them in the CRM.”
-Buyer list territories don’t sync dynamically from your CRM, but they’re simpler to set up and work well for roles where territory boundaries are stable or defined outside the CRM.
+Buyer list territories can sync dynamically from your CRM, or can be defined geographically or in terms of buyer attributes when territory boundaries are stable or defined outside your CRM.
 Buyer lists come in three forms:

 • Dynamic list — built using Starbridge filters (state, buyer type, enrollment, budget, etc.).
 Updates automatically as Starbridge’s data changes, but does not reflect CRM ownership.